akospaska/Portfolio-Webshop/README.md

 - Expiration date: 04 / 24
 - CVC: 424

-Note that, the **admin demo** user didn't have access to delete or modify the following items:
+Note that, the **admin demo** user doesn't have access to delete or modify the following items:

 - Product
 - Category